ResidentMario/missingno/README.md

 At a glance, date, time, the distribution of injuries, and the contribution factor of the first vehicle appear to be completely populated, while geographic information seems mostly complete, but spottier.

-The sparkline at right summarizes the general shape of the data completeness and points out the maximum and minimum rows.
+The sparkline at right summarizes the general shape of the data completeness and points out the rows with the maximum and minimum nullity in the dataset.

 This visualization will comfortably accommodate up to 50 labelled variables.
 Past that range labels begin to overlap or become unreadable, and by default large displays omit them.